The Pearl Beach to Patonga Beach walk is one of the best hikes in New South Wales Central Coast region just north of Sydney.

 What to bring on the Pearl Beach to Patonga walk:

-- suitable shoes such as trainers.
-Especially if it has rained lately the path can be a bit muddy, especially on the path that leads to Patonga Beach.
+- suitable shoes such as trainers or hiking shoes.
+Especially if it has rained lately the path can be a bit muddy, particularly on the path that leads to Patonga Beach.

 - swimming costume and towel if you wish to swim in the sea.